zowe/docs-site/docs/user-guide/generate-certificates.md

 #>
 ```

 The `zwe init certificate` command generates a certificate based on `zowe.yaml` values in the `zowe.setup.certificate` section.
-These certificate values used at runtime are referenced in the `zowe.certificate` section in the `zowe.yaml` file.
-This command `zwe init certificate -c ./zowe.yaml --update-config` updates the runtime `zowe.certificate` section to reference the generated certificate generated from the `zowe.setup.certificate`.
+The certificate values used at runtime are referenced in the `zowe.certificate` section in the `zowe.yaml` file.
+The command `zwe init certificate -c ./zowe.yaml --update-config` updates the runtime `zowe.certificate` section to reference the generated certificate generated from the `zowe.setup.certificate`.

-Now you can open the `zowe.yaml` file to check the references to the newly generated certificate values, as shown in the following code snippet:
+Open the `zowe.yaml` file to check the references to the newly generated certificate values as shown in the following code snippet:

 **Updated `zowe.certificate` section in `zowe.yaml`:**